 For those who haven’t dared it, winter swimming looks like a craziness, while it has turned to a habit of life for those who swim.
 Apart from the beneficial properties of bathing, pretty much known to all, swimming in winter improves the function of the immune system.
 Moreover, the quiet and authentic winter beaches (no umbrellas, bars, etc) give a chance for a nice relaxing break, while the cool water stimulates the body.
 Finally, the beaches, especially those next to the city centres, are much cleaner than in summer.

-Generally, on December the sea temperature is not lower than in June (18-19°C).
-The lowest temperatures occur on January, February and March, never fall below 13°C. Temperature starts decreasing significantly when the first snow melts on the mountains, especially on beaches with rivers and torrents.
-In www.meteo.gr you can get informed about the sea temperatures per region, while below we present you a nice video showing how the temperature varies throughout the year.
+Generally, on November the sea temperature is not lower than in June (20°C).
+The lowest temperatures occur on January, February and March, but never fall below 14°C. Temperature starts decreasing significantly when the first snow melts on the mountains, especially on beaches with rivers and torrents.

 If you are a beginner and want to start winter swimming, running on the wet sand is the best warm-up, before entering the cold water.
 It is best to avoid direct dives, but enter by gradually wetting your body with your hands.
 Finally, there is an unwritten rule for the ideal time for staying in water.
 Thus it is proposed to stay in water for as minutes, as the sea temperature is (in Celcius degrees).
 Thus, if the temperature is 15 ° C, then the proposed swimming time is 15 minutes.
 Of course this number can vary, according to someone’s physical condition and stamina.